 “In the Hebrew, God declares to the man ‘because you (singular) … have eaten from the tree of which I commanded you (singular), saying, ‘You (singular) shall not eat of it’

-God talks to the man(singular) about what the man(singular) did.
-That don’t mean the woman did not hear it from God later, or that he was charged with teaching her, or that he had authority over her.
+God talks to the man(singular) about what the man(singular) did wrong.
+That don’t mean the woman did not hear it from God later, or that he was charged with teaching her, or that he had authority over her, the same way it does not mean she did not eat too.
 That is not in the text.

 “Second, the woman was deceived, but the man was not, sinning with a high hand … if the woman had heard the command directly from God… she would have been directly going against what she knew that God had said, directly questioning his character, and would also have been wilfully and knowingly leading another to go against God’s word.

 No. You could hear something from God and be deceived into believing something else.
-That don’t mean she did not hear it from God, or that he was charged with teaching her.
+Her being deceived don’t mean she did not hear it from God, or that he was charged with teaching her.